 The good news is that you don’t have to be a professional athlete to apply the life-changing lessons that Dr. Selk has developed; instead, the “mentally tough” exercises are available for everyone to use, whether you’re a student, athlete, CEO, or anywhere in between.

-The second most important trait is that they learn to judge themselves on process instead of product.
-Even though we live in a product or result oriented society, what research shows, and dating all the way back to what John Wooden found is that when a person will put most of their emphasis on the process, or what it takes on a daily basis to achieve a desired result, they’re more likely to achieve it.
+The second most important trait is that they learn to judge themselves on the process instead of the product.
+Even though we live in a product or result-oriented society, what research shows, and dating all the way back to what John Wooden found is that when a person will put most of their emphasis on the process, or what it takes on a daily basis to achieve the desired result, they’re more likely to achieve it.
 For athletics this means really focusing on preparation, giving 100% in training, making sure you’re physically and mentally more prepared than the competition.
-When a person will emphasize those process oriented goals they have a lot more control and a lot more success as a result of it.
-So, the highly successful focus on process more than product.
+When a person will emphasize those process-oriented goals they have a lot more control and a lot more success as a result of it.
+So, the highly successful focus on process more than the product.

 “This is what we know; people who are mentally tough are happier, healthier and more successful.
 I love this statistic; people who are mentally tough live up to fourteen years longer than people who are not mentally tough.” – Dr. Jason Selk

 What are a few easy things our readers can do to improve their life right now?